 - > direct labor

 - ➤ labor category

 - > subcontracts

 - > consultants

-- materials
+- > materials

+- > travel

-- > travel, and
+- > other direct charges, and

-- > other deliverable charges.
+- > profit or fee

 Subcontracts and major equipment purchases should be itemized with rationale supporting their relationship to the program's objectives.

 Projected funding requirements by month, the source, nature and amount of cost sharing (where proposed), and identification of the pricing assumptions for the proposed award instrument are required.